 If any of these symptoms develop, contact your doctor immediately.
 Early treatment will help stop the spread of the infection.
 This will reduce other health complications that result from the infection.

-To determine if you have malignant otitis externa, your doctor will complete a physical exam.
+Your doctor will perform a physical exam to determine if you have malignant otitis externa.
 The exam will include a complete health history to identify underlying conditions that may have compromised your immune system.

-During the exam, your doctor will look into your ear to see if there is an infection.
+During the exam, your doctor will look into your ear to see if there’s an infection.
 Your doctor will also examine your head and behind your ear.
-If there is drainage from the ear, your doctor may take a sample (culture) of the drainage.
-This sample will be sent to a lab for analysis.
+If there’s drainage from the ear, your doctor may take a sample, or culture, of the drainage.
+They’ll send this sample to a lab for analysis.
 This will help identify the bacteria causing the infection.

 - a neurological exam

 - a CT scan of the head